 If you're here, it's probably night.
 You can see a window from where you sit, and the window is dark.
 Who really knows what's outside?

 I write.
 If you read, we've just made a connection.

 SENTENCE is the forest you fall asleep into.

-We have an enormous range of talent out beyond the electricity.
-Talent that can share on the Internet.
-There are dangers, but to be plagiarized is never fatal.
+I created SENTENCE back in 1998 as a way of letting readers know a little bit more about me.
+Here you'll find about a dozen of my stories, the complete text of my novel Father Figure, essays of mine, videos I've made, photographs I've shot, a decade and a half of my on-line diary entries, some of my favorite recipes, and much, much more.
+I don't fear plagiarism.
+Ideas can be stolen-- a simile, a description, a plot, a joke-- but that will happen regardless of the medium in which your luggage is left alone on the airport floor.
+The truth is, fear of plagiarism is fear of readership.
+To be plagiarized is never fatal.
 What is more important is to be read.
 Because if it's in a box, and no one but you knows about the storms raging through the paragraphs, the footsteps plodding soggily down the sentences, water dripping off the rims of words, that's the biggest shame of all.
 A fizzle.
 Because the real achievement of writing is not the writing.
 The real achievement of writing is someone else reading the writing.

 Art is an invitation to go inside someone else's mind.
 To see our world as they see it.
 SENTENCE is my mind.